ponchotitlan/radkit-loves-agenticops/README.md

 ## 🚀 Overview

-This repository showcases a series of low-code workflows for interesting use cases that help you manage your Cisco RADKit network!</br>
+This repository showcases a series of **AI-powered low-code workflows** for interesting use cases that help you manage your Cisco RADKit network!</br></br>
-**Stay tuned for periodic updates!** All the source code from the Low-code episodes of the [🎥 Hack the RADKit! video series](https://www.youtube.com/playlist?list=PL2k86RlAekM8jm71nvG8aBffeZsew0hF5) is posted here.
+**Stay tuned for periodic updates!** All the source code from the related episodes of the [🎥 Hack the RADKit! video series](https://www.youtube.com/playlist?list=PL2k86RlAekM8jm71nvG8aBffeZsew0hF5) is posted here.

 ---

-## 🎯 What we are focusing on?
+## 🎯 What are we focusing on?

 - **🧩 Low-Code Approach** - Build complex automation without extensive coding
 - **🤝 Multi-Platform Support** - Works seamlessly across different platforms